 Brave blocks ads by default, this means that the load time if fast because there is no additional information to download.
 Brave is also based on the Chromium network which enhances performance based on speed.

 Mozilla has come along way when it comes to speed.
 It scores impressively when compared with peers.
 Mozilla is the first web browser that actively taps into the power of your computer’s multi-core processor.
 With the speed of modern multi-core processors, Mozilla uses this feature to improve speed.
-So, on this part – Brave browser is a bit below.

-Recently, Brave Sync was released.
+Recently, Sync was released.
 The feature automatically syncs browsing data between different devices operating on the Brave browser.
 Brave Sync deploys client-side encryption meaning that Brave servers do not have access to your private data.
 However, sync does not cover data backups in the event you delete it.

 At the moment, Brave Sync works on the Desktop version only.
 Brave is working on enabling the feature on Android and iOS platforms.
 Brave developers also have plans to add support for syncing Brave Payments data.